automl/auto-sklearn/doc/faq.rst

 ---------------------------------

-Feature preprocessing can be disabled as discussed in the example :ref:`restricting_the_searchspace`.
+Feature preprocessing can be disabled as discussed in the example :ref:`space`.
 Other preprocessing steps such as one hot encoding, missing feature imputation and normalization cannot yet be disabled, but we're working on that.

 Usage